BicentennialSoftware/parascope-xr-site/README.md

 ## Hardware Requirements

 - **Meta Quest 3S** (primary target; also compatible with Meta Quest 3)
-- **iPhone with GyrOSC app** — required for Magnetic Vision mode only (Mode 42)
+- **iPhone with GyrOSC app** — required for Magnetic Vision (Mode 42) and Barometric Pressure (Mode 43)
+- **iPhone 12 or later with Record3D app** — required for LiDAR modes (45–49); WiFi streaming requires in-app purchase
-- Both devices on the same Wi-Fi network for Magnetic Vision
+- Both devices on the same Wi-Fi network for all iPhone-dependent modes

 ---